 BEREC is curious whether all the variants (A, B, C, D) described in the figure above exist in practice and whether or not there would be merit in harmonizing an approach to classification.
+Many of the stakeholders that gave input to the public consultation ensured that all above variants are used in practice but acknowledged that the most common variants are public network integrated non-public and standalone non-public (variants A and D).

-- Variants A and D (see descriptions above) are very well understood by NRAs, even if there were few examples, - Variant B (using MNO spectrum, but using a network architecture not in conjunction with, or hosted by, an MNO) may be used in some European countries, but in many cases these networks do not need to be specifically registered by an NRA or because they would fall under spectrum leasing frameworks, were not directly considered by NRAs when responding to this particular questionnaire. - Variant C (using non-MNO spectrum, but using a network architecture in conjunction with, or hosted by, an MNO) may be restricted in many European countries (for example on competition grounds and level of spectrum resources controlled by MNOs).
+- Variants A and D (see descriptions above) are very well understood by NRAs, even if there were few examples, - Variant B (using MNO spectrum, but using a network architecture not in conjunction with, or hosted by, an MNO) may be used in some European countries, but in many cases these networks do not need to be specifically registered by an NRA or because they would fall under spectrum leasing frameworks, were not directly considered by NRAs when responding to this particular questionnaire. - Variant C (using non-MNO spectrum, but using a network architecture in conjunction with, or hosted by, an MNO) may be restricted in many European countries (for example on competition grounds and level of spectrum resources controlled by

+MNOs).
 Where allowed, these networks may sometimes be registered as separate networks, in other cases be considered part of MNO networks.